Free · Fast · Privacy-first

 Normalising HTML across a team project

-Multiple developers with different editors produce files with mixed tabs and spaces.
-Running all files through the formatter standardises indentation before merging into a shared branch.
+Multiple developers with different editor configurations produce files with mixed tabs and spaces, varying indent widths, and inconsistent line breaks.
+Running all files through the formatter standardises every file before merging into a shared branch, and pairing the format with an .editorconfig prevents the inconsistency from reappearing.
+Teams that adopt this pattern report a measurable drop in code review time.

 Formatting a component library

-HTML component examples in a design system need to follow a strict style guide.
-The formatter ensures every example is consistently indented before publishing.
+HTML component examples in a design system documentation site need to follow a strict style guide so readers can trust the examples to represent best practice.
+Running the formatter ensures every example is consistently indented before publishing, which improves the perceived quality of the documentation and reduces follow-up questions from consumers of the library who would otherwise spot inconsistencies.

 When to use this guide